tz-dev/PMS-QC/README.md

 **PMS-QC** is an exploratory research project applying the **Praxeological Meta-Structure (PMS)** theory as a *structural and contextual layer* for quantum computing.
 It investigates how PMS’s operator algebra (Δ–Ψ), frame semantics (□), asymmetry (Ω), isolation (Χ), and integration (Σ) can be mapped onto quantum computational paradigms such as:

 - quantum circuits
 - basis/context switching
 - superposition & entanglement boundaries
 - quantum measurement
 - hybrid classical–quantum workflows

+The project explicitly distinguishes between three layers:

+- **PMS** — the stable, substrate-independent operator grammar (Δ–Ψ)
+- **PMS-QC** — a generic quantum-computational structural layer
+- **PMS-QC-EXT** — an optional, paper-specific extension layer for experimental or research refinements

+Only the PMS-QC layer is normative for this repository; all extensions are explicitly non-binding.

 This repository contains the conceptual paper (HTML + PDF), minimal CSS styling, and a **YAML-based model/spec layer** (`/model`) that formalizes PMS-QC constructs.